A PSPACE-complete Graph Nim: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank those who played \ruleSet{Neighboring Nim} with them, including three excellent Wittenberg students: Deanna Fink, Dang Mai and Ernie Heyder, as well as Professor Doug Andrews who defeated the first author over and over again.
-We would also like to thank Adam Parker for listening to initial versions of the hardness proof as well as proofreading this paper.
+The authors would like to thank those who played \ruleSet{Neighboring Nim} with them, including three excellent Wittenberg University students: Deanna Fink, Dang Mai and Ernie Heyder, as well as Professor Doug Andrews who defeated the first author over and over again.
+We would also like to thank Adam Parker for listening to initial versions of the hardness proof and proofreading this paper.